Irritable bowel syndrome (IBS) is one of the most common disorders affecting the gastrointestinal tract.

-Those with IBS may suffer from abdominal pain and bloating in association with diarrhea, constipation or a combination of both these symptoms.
+Those with IBS may suffer from abdominal pain and bloating in association with diarrhea, constipation or a combination of both of these symptoms.
 Symptoms may become aggravated by stress, caffeine, fatty foods or spicy foods.
 Patients with IBS typically do not suffer from severe symptoms such as weight loss, rectal bleeding, fever or anemia.

 Can Irritable Bowel Syndrome be Treated?